carpentries-incubator/pangenomics/_episodes/03-get_homologues.md

 >>    # RAM use: 65.5 MB
 >> ~~~
 >>    {: .output}
->> The number of clusters decrease from  1105 to 685.
-This is because the number of genes that all genomes share, i.e. core genome, decrease as we add another genome, while the pangenome increase.
-We can see this with command :
+>> The number of clusters decreases from  1105 to 685.
+This is because the number of genes that all genomes share, i.e. core genome, decreases as we add another genome, while the pangenome increase.
+We can see this with the command :
 >> ~~~
 >> less data_get_homologues/pan_genome_algBDBH.tab
 >> ~~~
 >> {: .language-bash}
 > {: .solution}
 {: .challenge}

 ## Step 4.
 Obtaining a pangenome matrix
 first we use the -t 0 option with COG ang OMCL alghortims to include all possible clusters, including those which might not contain sequences from all input genomes (taxa)